-If you ask us, wild Alaskan salmon is basically pink gold, which means there’s never a good reason to let any of it go to waste.
+If you ask us, fresh salmon is basically pink gold, which means there’s never a good reason to let any of it go to waste.
 Fortunately, leftover salmon is a key ingredient in plenty of no-fuss, tasty recipes out there, and usually makes for a quick and satisfying meal.

 Skip the bacon if it’s is not your thing and simply replace with a bit more butter, or use coconut oil as your cooking fat.
 Feel free to use leftover roasted or mashed potatoes to complete this dish.
 You can even use sweet potatoes for a sweet and savory twist on hash.